logo image

 818 - a stone Monastery was built to replace the original Columba wooden building.

-825 & 849 - further Viking raids damaged the Monastery and led to the Monks fleeing to the Mainland with Relics and Valuables.
+825 & 849 - further Viking raids damaged the Monastery, leading to the Monks fleeing to the Mainland with Relics and Valuables.
 Some of the Relics were taken to Dunkeld Cathedral in Perth.

 Even after the Viking attacks, the Church at Iona continued to attracted many visitors from all over Scotland, including Kings and Noblemen.
 It is claimed many of the early Kings in Scotland, and Noblemen, were buried at Iona Abbey, up to the 1000s.
 There are a vast number of Grave Slabs at Iona Abbey, with inscriptions showing they are for wealthy individuals, also many of Knights with armour and weapons.